rinziv/crexdata-public/CREXDATA System Components/NeRF Learning and Visualization (TUC)/nerf_learning_visualization_tuc/README.md

 cd WP4/NeRF-Learning-TUC
 ```

-> Note: The most up-to-date version of this repository can be found at: [Repo](https://github.com/psklavos1/NeRF-Sys.git).
+> Note: The most up-to-date version of this repository can be found at: [repo](https://github.com/psklavos1/NeRF-Sys.git).

-### 2) Create the environmet.
+### 2) Create the environmet & install requirements.
 We provide an example setup using conda.
 Install the correct version of PyTorch and dependencies:
 ```bash